kyma-project/website/src/blog-posts/11-release-notes-06.md

 author: "Karolina Zydek, Technical Writer @Kyma"
 tags:
   - release-notes
-title: "Cairo release 0.6"
+title: "Kyma 0.6 Cairo"
 ---

 <a class="btn-blog" href="https://github.com/kyma-project/kyma/releases/tag/0.6.0" alt="Download 0.6">Download 0.6</a>

-The Cairo release 0.6 brings a lot of significant changes to Kyma.
+The 0.6 release brings a lot of significant changes to Kyma.
 The main focus of this release was to finalize the work on Prow and replace the existing CI pipeline with the new architecture.
-Thus, we are excited to announce that Kyma finally uses an open-source CI tool and that the Cairo release 0.6 was already built using the Prow architecture.
+Thus, we are excited to announce that Kyma finally uses an open-source CI tool and that Kyma 0.6 Cairo was already built using the Prow architecture.
 Apart from Prow, we made efforts to drive the Kyma-Knative integration forward, took further steps to modularize Kyma components and unify their naming, and significantly improved the website-related user experience.

 Explore the changes, try out the release, and get back to us with feedback and contribution!

 <!-- overview -->

-The highlights of the Cairo release 0.6 include:
+The highlights of Kyma 0.6 Cairo include:

 - [Prow in Kyma](#prow-in-kyma) - We implemented the new open-source CI tool in Kyma.
 - [Installation with Knative](#installation-with-knative) and [Knative eventing integration](#knative-adoption-first-steps) - We enabled Knative installation with Kyma and made first steps towards Knative eventing integration.